Home Articles

 • Keep phone calls brief to allow others use of the telephone networks.

-• Save cell phone battery by lowering brightness of the screen, turning off apps or services that draw power, or power off completely and power on again to make a call.
+• Save cell phone battery by lowering the screen brightness, turning off apps or services that draw power, or power off completely and power on again to make a call.